Sergix/arm-microprocessor-simulator/README.md

 The **Trace** function is used to output a log of all CPU steps to `./trace.log` to inspect all register information after the result of each instruction cycle.
 The format for each entry is:
 `step_number program_counter checksum nzcv mode r0 r1 r2 r3 r4 r5 r6 r7 r8 r9 r10 r11 r12 r13 r14 `

 The **Trace** button in the UI will be *green* when trace logging is active for the currently loaded executable.
+The trace log will appear in the directory from which the application was executed.

 #### Hotkeys